-- CapsLand.tif (capsLand.tif) -- depicts ecological systems (and their aggregation into macrogroups and formations) which is foundational to the ecosystem- and species-based assessment products, and thus can be useful for investigating the ecosystem composition of the core-connector network. - TNC geophysical setting (geoSetting.tif) -- depicts TNC's geophysical settings which is the basis for scaling the corresponding resiliency index, which is used in the terrestrial ecosystem-based core area selection index and thus the selection of the terrestrial core areas.

-- Stream class (streamClass.shp) -- continuous vector representation of streams classified into ecosystems, which can be useful for investigating the ecosystem composition of the lotic cores and also as a backdrop or transparent overlay on other raster products. - Roads (roads.shp) -- attributed roads within the CTR watershed. - Secured lands (secure.shp) -- TNC secured lands database depicting parcels with some form of permanent protection from development, which can be useful for determining which places of value, e.g. in the core-network, are already protected. - State boundaries (statesNer.shp) -- boundaries of the 13 states plus Washington, DC, comprising the Northeast region. - HUC 6 watershed boundaries (huc6Ctr.shp) -- boundaries of the two HUC 6-level sub-watersheds comprising the CTR watershed. - HUC 8 watershed boundaries (huc8Ctr.shp) -- boundaries of the 13 HUC 8-level sub-watersheds comprising the CTR watershed.
+- Land cover (dslLand.tif) -- depicts ecological systems (and their aggregation into formations) which is foundational to the ecosystem- and species-based assessment products, and thus can be useful for investigating the ecosystem composition of the core-connector network. - TNC geophysical setting (geoSetting.tif) -- depicts TNC's geophysical settings which is the basis for scaling the corresponding resiliency index, which is used in the terrestrial ecosystem-based core area selection index and thus the selection of the terrestrial core areas. - Stream class (streamClass.shp) -- continuous vector representation of streams classified into ecosystems, which can be useful for investigating the ecosystem composition of the lotic cores and also as a backdrop or transparent overlay on other raster products. - Roads (roads.shp) -- attributed roads within the CTR watershed. - Secured lands (secure.shp) -- TNC secured lands database depicting parcels with some form of permanent protection from development, which can be useful for determining which places of value, e.g. in the core-network, are already protected. - State boundaries (statesNer.shp) -- boundaries of the 13 states plus Washington, DC, comprising the Northeast region. - HUC 6 watershed boundaries (huc6Ctr.shp) -- boundaries of the two HUC 6-level subwatersheds comprising the CTR watershed. - HUC 8 watershed boundaries (huc8Ctr.shp) -- boundaries of the 13 HUC 8-level subwatersheds comprising the CTR watershed. - Hillshade (hillshade.tif) -- raster hillshading derived from a digital elevation model, useful as a backdrop for viewing some of the layers to highlight the topography when they are displayed using partial transparency.